 According to the U.S. Bureau of Labor Statistics, prices for owners' equivalent rent of residences were 32.06% higher in 2021 versus 2009 (a $6.41 difference in value).

-Between 2009 and 2017: Owners' equivalent rent of residences experienced an average inflation rate of 2.13% per year.
+Between 2009 and 2021: Owners' equivalent rent of residences experienced an average inflation rate of 2.34% per year.
+This rate of change indicates significant inflation.
 In other words, owners' equivalent rent of residences costing $20 in the year 2009 would cost $26.41 in 2021 for an equivalent purchase.
-Compared to the overall inflation rate of 1.65% during this same period, owners' equivalent rent of residences inflation was similar.
+Compared to the overall inflation rate of 1.72% during this same period, inflation for owners' equivalent rent of residences was higher.

-In the year 2009: Pricing changed by 1.63%, below the average yearly change for owners' equivalent rent of residences during the 2009-2017 time period.
-Compared to overall inflation for all items in 2009 (-0.36%), price inflation for owners' equivalent rent of residences was higher.
+In the year 2009: Pricing changed by 1.66%, which is below the average yearly change for owners' equivalent rent of residences during the 2009-2021 time period.
+Compared to inflation for all items in 2009 (-0.36%), inflation for owners' equivalent rent of residences was higher.

 Raw Consumer Price Index data from U.S. Bureau of Labor Statistics for Owners' equivalent rent of residences:

 Below are calculations of equivalent buying power for Owners' equivalent rent of residences, over time, for $20 beginning in 2009.
 Each of the amounts below is equivalent in terms of what it could buy at the time: